Want the quick answer? Read our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a recommended guideline on the wrapping.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll see that some are engineered to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
 The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
 If they're dirty, change them!
 A dirty air filter can exacerbate or cause damage to expensive parts, like your compressor, so it's best to change it out more often than neglect it.
 If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer may have a different recommendation from your HVAC equipment manufacturer.
+Keep in mind that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 Deciding how often to change your air filters can depend on several factors: